 - People who tend to vehemently defend their point of view, even loudly or aggressively if necessary.

-- People who are scientific and need tangible evidence - these people argue logically in the first place.
+- People who are scientific and need tangible evidence – these people argue logically first and foremost.

 - People with high moral and ethical standards who want to convince themselves of the general value.

 Regular communication with feedback helps you nip conflicts in the bud.
 Regardless of whether you're seeking such feedback or there's an acute problem, your willingness to find a solution is an important basis for resolving a disagreement.
 At the same time, it's essential that both parties show interest in a solution.
 But how can you go about it?